 The ILO definition of unemployment refers to those persons who did not engage in at least one hour of paid or unpaid employment and who have been actively seeking work within the last four weeks and are available to start work in the next two weeks.
-For January - March 2014, there were 17,000 NEETs who were unemployed young people (aged from 16 to 24), down 3,000 from October - December 2013 and down 3,000 from a year earlier.
+For January - March 2015, there were 20,000 NEETs who were unemployed young people (aged from 16 to 24), up 2,000 from October - December 2014 and up 3,000 from a year earlier.
 It should be noted there is also a number of unemployed persons who are in education who are not included in the NEETs definition.